 The In-Building Public Safety Communications exam is delivered on a computer at Pearson Vue Testing Centers.
 Computer-based testing (CBT) allows NICET to extend several benefits to our customers: more flexible exam dates and appointment times; immediate scheduling and confirmation; and quicker exam scoring.

-NICET is updating the In-Building Public Safety Communications (IB-PSC) exams, which will be available for testing on December 2nd 2024.
-Questions currently referencing NFPA 1221 (2019) will be updated to NFPA 1225 (2022).
+NICET has updated the In-Building Public Safety Communications (IB-PSC) exams on December 2nd 2024.
+Questions that were previously referencing NFPA 1221 (2019) have been updated to NFPA 1225 (2022).

 Certification Requirements